 What happens if I report sexual harassment?

 In an ideal scenario, your reporting would lead to a thorough investigation by your employer.
 What happens from there will vary from case to case, and it is possible that the investigation leads to the termination of the accused and even litigation.

 What is the difference between sexual harassment and sexual assault?

 Typically, sexual assault occurs when physical force or physical threats are involved in the conduct.
 Harassment, however, involves actions like advances, quid pro quo requests and degrading language.
 In other words, the degree of the unwanted conduct by the accused is the main difference between sexual harassment and sexual assault.

-Once you have followed your workplace policies regarding the conduct, it is possible you may have a case to sue for sexual harassment.
+Once you have followed your workplace policies regarding the conduct, it is possible you may have a case to sue for sexual harassment in San Francisco.
 Reach out to an attorney to better understand your options.